Holpa/CoreFullStackPlus/README.md

 # CoreFullStackPlus

-    This Application is a full package to start a full fledge website
+ **CoreFullStackPlus** This Application is a full package to start a full fledge website

 # Purpose/Why: